mcraiha/mcraiha.github.io/_posts/2017-01-28-format-your-code-when-posting-online.md

 &nbsp;

 ## Good way to paste code online
-This award goes to anyone that pastes code with formatting to
+This award goes to anyone that pastes code with proper formatting and folding to forum/blog/IM.

 ```csharp
 using System;